THUDM/GLM/tasks/superglue/README.md

 # Use GLM for your NLU tasks
-To use GLM for your own NLU tasks, you should implement a subclass of `DataProcessor` in [tasks/superglue/dataset.py](dataset.py) and a subclass of `PVP` in [tasks/superglue/pvp.py].
-We will take the RTE and ReCoRD tasks in SuperGLUE as an example.
+To use GLM for your own NLU tasks, you should implement a subclass of `DataProcessor` in [tasks/superglue/dataset.py](dataset.py) and a subclass of `PVP` in [tasks/superglue/pvp.py](pvp.py).
+You should also specify the  We will take the RTE and ReCoRD tasks in SuperGLUE as an example.

 ## 1. Design your patterns
 RTE is an NLI task in which the model is required to predict text entailment between a premise and a hypothesis.
 The label can be `entailment` or `not_entailment` One sample from the training set is